 - To add other text or punctuation (for example, a comma after the city name), click to place the cursor where you want the text to appear and begin typing.
 This text will be the same on each label.

 Note You can only add fields of the following data types by using the Label Wizard: Text, Memo, Number, Date/Time, Currency, Yes/No, or Attachment.
-To add fields of other data types, open the label report in Design view after you have completed the Label Wizard, and then use the Field List pane to add the fields.
+To add fields of the OLEObject or Hyperlink data types, open the label report in Design view after you have completed the Label Wizard, and then use the Field List pane to add the fields.
 To open the Field List pane while the report is open in Design view, press ALT+F8.

 When you have the fields arranged on your label the way you want them, click Next.